When it comes to marijuana, it doesn't always get a good spin. However, as more research is conducted on CBD, more benefits are being discovered.

-Currently, antipsychotic medications and therapy are the go-to treatment for schizophrenia.
+Currently, antipsychotic medications and therapy are the go-to and only approved treatments for schizophrenia.
 This type of medication is thought to help balance out the amount of a brain chemical called dopamine.
 However, they can carry heavy side effects.

 For example, some of the side effects of antipsychotic medications include fatigue or restlessness, as well as weight gain, blurred vision, and a higher risk of developing diabetes.
 Meanwhile, CBD may cause some fatigue and irritability, but generally, the side effects appear to be more tolerable.